basarat/algorithms/DREAM.md

 ```
 So total possibilities = 5 * 4 * 3 * 2 * 1

-If we are limited to `k` items we simply have to remove the remaining `k!` possibilities, e.g. 5 people 2 chairs:
+If we are limited to `r` items we simply have to remove the remaining `r!` possibilities, e.g. 5 people 2 chairs:

 ```
 5!